Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 What if I told you that, in many cases, we respond in a very unproductive or downright negative way?
 We could be responding in more neutral or more positive ways and our lives could be more productive.

 Well, it isn’t.
 It’s always a choice.
-With this technique, you gain some freedom from the emotional roller coaster ride that you feel just takes you to negative territory like clockwork.
+With this technique of simple meditation steps for beginners, you gain some freedom from the emotional roller coaster ride that you feel just takes you to negative territory like clockwork.
 Here’s how it works.

 For example, you had an ex who cheated on you, stole from you, or otherwise did bad things to you.
 How do you think you would feel when you see something that reminds you of him or her?
 You probably don’t feel all that good.
 Now, with this technique, when the mental image or the picture or the likeness of your ex comes to your mind, your rule is that you let the image flash, but you will hold judgment.
 You’re not going to analyze it.